 The celebration of American Independence Day has never been small, subdued, or quiet.
-From sea to shining sea, this Fourth of July will be illuminated with displays of fireworks in major cities, small towns, and backyards.
+From sea to shining sea, the Fourth of July is illuminated with colorful displays in major cities, small towns, and backyards.
 The fireworks that burst in the sky on the Fourth of July have come a long way in the millennia since they were first created.

-The beginning of pyrotechnics was around 2,000 years ago, when the Chinese developed gunpowder by mixing sulphur, charcoal, and saltpeter.
-Even in its early form, "huo yao" (fire chemical) was used to make loud noises for celebrations and to scare away spirits.
-A monk named Li Tian is credited with the invention of firecrackers about 1,000 years ago, made by stuffing huo yao into a bamboo tube.
-The use of gunpowder in weapons came later.
+The history of pyrotechnics began around 2000 years ago, when a Chinese alchemist accidentally developed gunpowder by mixing sulphur, charcoal, and saltpeter.
+Even in its early form, huo yao (“fire chemical”) was used to make loud noises for celebrations and to scare away spirits.
+A monk named Li Tian is often credited with inventing firecrackers about 1000 years ago by stuffing huo yao into a bamboo tube.

 It’s unclear who brought gunpowder to Europe—some credit Marco Polo with introducing fireworks to the continent, while others argue Europeans first encountered gunpowder earlier via the Crusaders.
 Europeans used gunpowder in weaponry, but also deployed fireworks in various festivals and celebrations; they were notably featured in King Henry VII’s 1486 wedding.
 Italians developed the pyrotechnic shows we’re used to seeing in the 1830s, and even today, many of the major American pyrotechnic companies are run by families of Italian ancestry, such as Fireworks by Grucci and Zambelli Fireworks Internationale.

 Fireworks came to the New World with the European settlers; a popular legend claims Captain John Smith lit them in the Jamestown colony.
 And after the British colonists broke free from the king’s rule, fireworks became a traditional part of Independence Day events.

 Why We Celebrate the Fourth of July With Fireworks